Archaeological Facts in the Bible – Joshua and the Judges

 The City of the Tribe of Dan

+There have been many findings in reference to the archaeology of Joshua and the historical Joshua.
 The Biblical city of the Tribe of Dan is located at the base of Mount Hermon in the northeast range of the Lebanon Mountains.

 This region previously belonged to the Canaanites and was known as the location for their ancient city of Laish.
 The Tribe of Dan came into their region and conquered them, as took their land.